thendralmagudapathi/hmcalc_lib/README.md

 Python provides the raw math; humans need the meaningful interpretation.

-`hmcalc` encodes the logic humans already use in their heads—change, growth, decline, closeness, stability—into a reliable, reusable API.
+`hmcalc` encodes the logic humans already use in their heads-change, growth, decline, closeness, stability-into a reliable, reusable API.

 ## What hmcalc does differently